 A Building Permit is required for construction of any structure occupying a space larger than 10 square metres (approx. 108 square feet) in area.
 This includes reconstructing an existing structure.

-Buildings that have been damaged as a result of the tornado are not necessarily subject to a timeline for reconstruction, however access to severely damaged structures must be reasonably restricted in order to ensure safety.
-Please contact Building Code Services for more information if you have severely damaged structures on your property.
+Buildings that have been damaged as a result of the flood are not necessarily subject to a timeline for reconstruction, however access to severely damaged structures must be reasonably restricted in order to ensure safety.

 Can I rebuild my home on its existing foundation?